Hypergeometric motives and the generalized Fermat equation: Introduction

 The last section (section~\ref{section:elimination}) explains how to use hypergeometric motives to perform an ``elimination'' procedure due to Mazur (to our knowledge the unique systematic strategy to perform step (4) in the modular method approach).
 It is an interesting problem to decide whether other techniques (like the symplectic method) can be adapted to hypergeometric motives.

 We include an appendix (due to the second named author and Fernando Rodriguez Villegas) which proves the following result.

 \begin{theorem*} Let $N$ be a positive integer different from $1$.
-Then the hypergeometric motive with parameter $(1/N,-1/N),(1,1)$ is part of the middle cohomology of an explicit hyperelliptic curve. \end{theorem*} Actually, the motive corresponds precisely to the ``new part'' of the Jacobian of the curve.
-The motivation to study/prove such a result was to compare the Galois representation of the present article for exponents $(p,p,q)$ to Darmon's one (given in \cite{Darmon}), but we believe it might be of independent interest.
-One advantage of having an hyperelliptic model is that it proves useful on getting information at odd wild primes dividing $N$ (as studied in the promising article \cite{2410.21134}).
+Then the hypergeometric motive with parameter $(\frac{1}{N},-\frac{1}{N}),(1,1)$ is part of the middle cohomology of an explicit hyperelliptic curve. \end{theorem*} As a corollary (which motivated the study and proof of the result) we deduce that the Galois representation attached to the motive $\mot_2^{\pm}$ coincides with Darmon's ones studied in \cite{Darmon} (see Corollaries~\ref{coro:comparison-Darmon} and \ref{coro:comparison-Darmon-2}).
+Still, we believe that the result might be of independent interest.

-{\bf Acknowledgments:} We want to express our gratitude to Fernando Rodriguez Villegas for many helpful conversations as well as his detailed explanation of various properties satisfied by HGM that led to the article\cite{GPV}.
+{\bf Acknowledgments:} We want to express our gratitude to Fernando Rodriguez Villegas for many helpful conversations as well as his detailed explanation of various properties satisfied by hypergeometric motives.
 Special thanks go to David Roberts as well, for many fruitful conversations.
 At last, but not least, we want to thank Nuno Freitas and Lucas Villagra Torcomian for many suggestions on an earlier version of the article.